bbitgmbh/bbit.rdsdata.postgres/README.md

 ### Database name may not contain URL sensitive chars like double point
 While postgres is supporting chars like double point, it looks like AWS RDS Data API does not properly escape those.
 Same issue exists when trying to connect by AWS Console.

+### Asynchronous notification will not work
+Due to the request/response nature of the http protocol asynchronous database notifications can not be transmitted back to the client.

 ## Performance